 This depends on the woman.
 Mammograms require compression of the breasts between two plates, to get a clear picture.
 Most women report it as discomfort, while others might feel it as pain.

 MYTH 3: ONLY THOSE WITH A FAMILY HISTORY OF BREAST CANCER SHOULD GET SCREENED REGULARLY

-A cancerous breast tumour can grow quickly or slowly.
-Some take just a few months to grow to a size that can be felt, so the medical recommendation is to go for a yearly screening once you turn 40.
+The recommendation for yearly mammogram is based on many years of research, and this is the best interval to get the best chance of detecting a cancer early.
+Some cancers can grow very fast, and take just a few months to grow to a size that can be felt, so the medical recommendation is to go for a yearly screening once you turn 40.